 NetApp is the ideal place to give your career a boost.
 Our global setting highly values and fosters a healthy and happy work-life balance.
-Plus, our enthusiasm is genuine as we strive to be the best at what we do — data storage.
+Plus, our enthusiasm is genuine as we strive to help customers manage and protect the world's most important data through our Data Fabric solution.
 A large part of our drive, confidence and satisfaction is derived from the direction we receive from Executive Management’s leadership and visionary goals.
 With that level of trust in place, it truly does impact and influence how we work together to reach our goals and to take command of our responsibilities.

 We take that same enthusiasm outside of our NetApp doors, as we are encouraged worldwide to take advantage of our Volunteer Time Off benefit.
 This fantastic perk allows all employees, from our Interns to our Executive Staff, the opportunity to realize the importance of lending a helping hand to support our local communities throughout the year.

 Dave Botterill, uses his VTO to go to Haiti to help the children and people.